 How Does a Lack of Kindness Affect Society?

 One of the greatest challenges today is that we live in a culture where some people think it’s actually okay to judge others – and make negative statements about them – despite the fact that they genuinely have no idea what is going on in someone else’s personal life.
+Be Kind During These Uncertain Times is a thorough guidance.

 Unfortunately, many people are too quick to jump to conclusions about the colleague who never shows up to work on time.
 We judge the person behind the coffee shop counter who doesn’t seem prepared and seems lost when asking a question.
 But we never stop to think about whether they are doing okay, or if something is happening beneath the surface that isn’t obvious on the outside.